U.S. Embassy Slovenia NGO Small Grants

 For this grant period, consideration will be given to project proposals focusing on the following themes:

-- Entrepreneurship, Innovation, Economic Prosperity, and Promotion of Free Trade
+- Entrepreneurship, Innovation, Economic Reform, and Promotion of Trade

 - Energy Security and Diversification

 - International Security, Counter-terrorism, and Defense Issues

 - Human Rights (to include those of the LGBT Community, those with Disabilities, and Minority Populations, as well as Women’s Empowerment)